lauris-nl/docs/docs/Displays.md

-!!! failure "This feature is not included in precompiled binaries."
+!!! failure "This feature is included in precompiled tasmota-display.bin binaries."

 To use it you must [compile your build](Compile-your-build).
 Add the following to `user_config_override.h`: